vechain/thorify/README.md

 ## Play with multi-clause

 1. [thor-devkit.js](https://github.com/vechain/thor-devkit.js) supports multi-clause and sign transaction
-2. send signed transaction using [sendSignedTransaction](https://vechain.github.io/thorify/#/?id=send-signed-transaction)
+2. send signed transaction using [sendSignedTransaction](https://thorify.vecha.in/#/?id=send-signed-transaction)

 ## FAQ

 ### Web3-Gear vs Thorify

-Thor only supports RESTful API other than ethereum's JSON-RPC, so we developed two component for the developers familiar with ethereum's develop kits. `web3-gear` is a standalone program that accepts JSON-RPC calls and transforms the requests to thor's RESTful API and `thorify` is an extended web3 that sends the request directly to thor's RESTful API.So,
+Thor only supports RESTful API other than ethereum's JSON-RPC, so we developed two component for the developers familiar with ethereum's develop kits. `Web3-Gear` is a standalone program that accepts JSON-RPC calls and transforms the requests to thor's RESTful API and `Thorify` is an extended web3 that sends the request directly to thor's RESTful API.So,

 + If you are writing smart contract using [truffle](http://truffleframework.com/)/[remix-ide](https://remix.ethereum.org/) or other tools that uses original web3, you should use `Web3-Gear`.